Skip to main content

 International transfer of your information

 We will always seek to store your personal information in the UK.
-However, on some occasions, the information we collect may be transferred to suppliers who may store and use such data at premises in other countries.
-This means that when we collect your personal information, we may share it with our suppliers and partners who may process your personal information in countries outside the UK.
+However, on some occasions, the information we collect may be transferred to our suppliers and partners who may process your personal information in countries outside the UK.

-Where we allow a supplier to process your personal information outside of the United Kingdom, we will ensure that we create and maintain appropriate safeguards with our suppliers so that your personal information is subject to the same standards and protections as apply to us when we are processing your personal information in the UK.
+Where we allow a supplier to process your personal information outside of the UK, we will, as far as possible, ensure that we create and maintain appropriate safeguards with our suppliers so that your personal information is subject to the same standards and protections as apply to us when we are processing your personal information in the UK.
+Processing outside the UK many mean that your personal data may be subject to disclosure as required by such countries (for example, your personal data may be subject to disclosure to the USA government as required by USA law and will be subject to the redress mechanisms in the USA).

 Security of your information